13xNOOB/code-server-on-windows-wsl/SETUP.md

 🧱 Step 6: Start code-server in WSL
-1. On each startup run powershell as administrator
+1. On each startup run powershell as administrator and open wsl
+2. code-server --host 0.0.0.0 --port 8080
+3. On a new powershell as administrator
    a. cd .\Desktop\
    b.
 Run .\Update-CodeServer-PortProxy.ps1
-2. In my iPad, i go to:
+4. In my iPad, i go to:
   http://192.168.0.213:8080

 🧱 Step 7: Alternatively if the script does not work, do the following: